garystafford/streaming-sales-generator/README.md

 * Restocks low product inventories based on a minimum value
 * Writes restocking activities to a second Apache Kafka topic: time, old inventory, new inventory, etc. (topic 3)

-## Product Samples
+## Product Samples from CSV File

-Products roughly based on Tropical Smoothie menu from [Fast Food Menu Prices](https://www.fastfoodmenuprices.com/tropical-smoothie-prices/).
-Last four columns, with `_`, are used to generate artificial product category and product weightings, which determine how frequently the products are purchased in the simulation.
+Products are based on Tropical Smoothie menu from [Fast Food Menu Prices](https://www.fastfoodmenuprices.com/tropical-smoothie-prices/).
+Last four columns with `_` are were used to generate artificial product category and product weightings.
+These determine how frequently the products are purchased in the simulation.

 ```text
 ID,Category,Item,Size,Price,Inventory,ContainsFruit,ContainsVeggies,ContainsNuts,ContainsCaffeine,_CatWeight,_ItemWeight,_TotalWeight,_RangeWeight